 To access information on the Datastores on your ESXi server, use a browser to access the following URL:

-Note that the Managed Object Browser (MOB) by default may be disabled and you may need to enable this feature.
+Note that the MOB by default may be disabled and you may need to enable this feature.

 |Total Disk Space (GB)||The total size of the datastore.|